venkatra/snowflake-inspector/README.md

 are actively using snowflake it becomes harder to visualize and explain to team.

 A visual representation like a tree, Sanskey ,chord ,heatmap diagram speaks a thousand words.
-Example here is a visual representation of above scenario of users/roles and thier hierarchy.
+Example here is a visual representation of above scenario of users/roles and their hierarchy.
 ![](./images/user_roles_relationship.png)

 If you are able to quickly infer that there is an issue, from the above screenshot (multiple users have an AccountAdmin